kaiulrich/kulrich_CarND-Behavioral-Cloning-P3/README.md

 #### 1. An appropriate model architecture has been employed

 The model is a variant of the NVIDIA model which is a normalisation layer followed by 5 convolution layers and 3 fully connected layers.
 My model starts with a cropping layer.
 This could be done in the preprocessing shape but it seems more readable and probably more efficient (use of GPU in training) to put it in the ANN.
-There althought is no preprozessing in the drive.py nessesery.
-In the training preprocessing pipline, I load one of the 3 camera angle at random with a shift ajustedment to account for the left and right camera offset.
-I also augment the data at random by flip, brighness, dark shadows, shears to desensitise the model to lighting conditions, balance the road topology.
+There  is no preprocessing in the drive.py necessary.
+In the training preprocessing pipline, I load one of the 3 camera images at random with a shift adjustedment to account for the left and right camera offset.
+I also augment the data at random by flip, brightness, dark shadows, shears to desensitise the model to lighting conditions, balance the road topology.

 #### 2. Attempts to reduce overfitting in the model

-The data are splited into a training data set and validation data set.
+The data is split into a training data set and validation data set.
 The training and validation data are randomly selected from generators.
 The model contains dropout layers in order to reduce overfitting.
-The first dropout layers is right after the three Convolution layers (network.py lines 27).
+The first dropout layer is right after the three Convolution layers (network.py lines 27).
 The next dropout layers are after the first (network.py lines 31) and second (network.py lines 33) fully connected layer.

-The model was tested by running it through the simulator and ensuring that the vehicle could stay on the track 1 and track 2.
+The model was tested by running it through the simulator and ensuring that the vehicle could stay on track 1 and track 2.

 #### 3. Model parameter tuning